 Special education needs provision, is outlined by a code of practice.
 The Code of Practice September 2014, sets out the legislation and regulations concerning children and young people with special educational needs and disabilities (SEND).

 The SEND Code of Practice: 0-25 years (2015) states that a child or young person has a special educational need or disability if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.

 A child of compulsory school age/young person has a learning difficulty or disability if he or she:

-According to the Code of Practice 2014, special educational needs and provision can be considered as falling under four broad areas:
+According to the Code of Practice 2015, special educational needs and provision falls under four broad areas:

 For pastoral concerns, please contact the Pastoral Managers

-If you think that your child has a SEND, please contact, Mrs L Tredler, SENCo
+If you think that your child may have a SEND, please contact, Mrs L Tredler, SENDCo

-Subject teacher input, through targeted classroom teaching (Quality First Teaching).
+Subject teacher input, through targeted classroom teaching (High Quality Teaching).